Antigua and BarbudaOfficial Name: Antigua and Barbuda

 TOURIST VISA REQUIRED:

-None, as long as you have an onward or return ticket, confirmation of accommodation, and can produce evidence of your ability to maintain yourself in Antigua and Barbuda.
+Not required if you have an onward or return ticket, confirmation of accommodation, and can produce evidence of your ability to maintain yourself

 CURRENCY RESTRICTIONS FOR ENTRY: